 About the Art – Steven

-A major influence on my photography has come from a very short-lived, 1914-1917, art movement called Vorticism.
-It was the first art movement in England dedicated to abstraction, deriving its significance from its Cubist-Futuristic style.
-Confined almost exclusively to England, the Vorticists were inspired by the pace of modern life and sought to capture the dynamic, on-going state of urban, industrial and technological progress.
+A major influence on my photography has come from a very short-lived, 1914-1917, English art movement called Vorticism.
+It was the very first art movement in England dedicated to abstraction, deriving its significance from its Cubist-Futuristic style.
+Confined almost exclusively to England, the Vorticists were inspired by the pace of modern life and sought to capture the dynamic, on-going state of urban, industrial and technological change.

-The movement’s name was suggested by American poet, Ezra Pound, for whom the vortex represented the point of maximum energy, a whirlpool of human imagination, referring to the emotional vortex which is considered to be the necessary force for artist creation.
+The movement’s name was suggested by American poet, Ezra Pound, for whom the vortex represented the point of maximum energy, a whirlpool of human imagination, referring to the emotional vortex which is considered to be the necessary force behind artistic creation.

 Photographically, Vorticism was represented by photographer Alvin Langdon Coburn (1882 – 1966).
 In 1917 he began taking completely nonobjective photographs calling them vortographs.
 Vortographs were Coburn’s deliberate attempt to prove that photographers could fracture space into abstract compositions as Cubist painters and sculptors had done.